Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Puppy parents can use our training guide to create a plan that works for you and your puppy.

-Remember to be patient, consistent, and positive throughout the process as this will lead to a well-behaved and happy dog.
+Remember to be patient, consistent, and positive throughout the process.
+This will lead to a well-behaved and happy dog.

-With proper preparation and training techniques, you can ensure that your furry friend becomes a well-mannered and obedient companion.
+With proper preparation and training, you can ensure your furry friend becomes a well-mannered, obedient companion.

-So start implementing these tips today and watch as your puppy grows into a well-trained canine member of the family.
+So start implementing these tips today and watch your puppy grow into a well-trained canine family member.

 Use our training guide to create a plan that works for you and your puppy.
 Focus on the basics before you move on to tricks or advanced training.

-Help your puppy learn how to do that, and you’ll have a long, happy, productive relationship.
+If you help your puppy learn how to do that, you’ll have a long, happy, productive relationship.

 Sara B. Hansen has spent 20-plus years as a professional editor and writer.
 She’s also the author of The Complete Guide to Cocker Spaniels.
 She decided to create her dream job by launching DogsBestLife.com in 2011.
 Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
 She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi.
 Her previous dogs: were Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ editor@dogsbestlife.com.